Taming the pseudoholomorphic beasts in $\mathbb{R}\times(S^1\times S^2)$: Towards a near-symplectic Gromov invariant

 that is asymptotic to the fixed asymptotic operators $L_{\gamma_j}$ of $C$, if

 then $D$ is surjective.
 In particular, if the inequality holds for the deformation operator $D_C$ then $C$ is transverse without any genericity assumption on $J$. \end{lemma}

 See \cite{Wendl:automatic}*{Proposition 2.2} for a proof of this lemma and for the technical definition of a ``Cauchy-Riemann type operator that is asymptotic to an asymptotic operator.''
 In the case where $C$ is an exceptional sphere, Lemma~\ref{lemma:auto} implies $r(C,1)=1$.
 In the case where $C$ is a special torus, Lemma~\ref{lemma:auto} unfortunately does not say anything.
 In the case where $C$ is a special plane, its asymptotic operator over the elliptic orbit is $L$-flat and hence complex linear.
-Thus its deformation operator has the form
+Thus, its deformation operator has the form

 with complex anti-linear term $\mu_C$ asymptotic to zero along the end of $C$.
-We then apply Lemma~\ref{lemma:auto} to the path of Cauchy-Riemann type operators\footnote{We stated ``automatic transversality'' for operators that aren't necessarily deformation operators of $J$-holomorphic curves because it may not be possible for the path of operators \eqref{eqn:path} to come from a path of admissible $J$.}
+We then apply Lemma~\ref{lemma:auto} to the path of Cauchy-Riemann type operators\footnote{The path of operators \eqref{eqn:path} might not arise from a path of cobordism-admissible $J$'s, which is why we have stated ``automatic transversality'' for operators that are not necessarily deformation operators of $J$-holomorphic curves.}

 The asymptotic operators of~\eqref{eqn:path} are all the same, so the Fredholm index remains constant.
-Thus there is no spectral flow when deforming $D_C$ to a complex linear operator and hence $r(C,1)=1$.
+Thus, there is no spectral flow when deforming $D_C$ to a complex linear operator and hence $r(C,1)=1$.

 We now consider $r(C,d)$ with $d>1$.
 In the case where $C$ is a special torus, the explicit description of $r(C,d)$ is found in \cite{Taubes:counting}*{Definition 3.2} and will not be repeated here.
 Suffice to say, the weight assigned to a multiply covered torus is determined by the spectral flows of four operators on $C$ and guarantees that Taubes' Gromov invariants are well-defined.
 The reason is as follows: When deforming the data $(J,\omega)$, multiple covers of tori may ``pop off'' to nearby honest curves, or two tori with opposing sign may collide and annihilate, and this must be accounted for in order to obtain an actual invariant.